-This management's discussion and analysis ("MD&A") is current to March 18, 2021 and is management's assessment of the operations and the financial results of CGX Energy Inc. ("CGX" or the "Company").
-All figures are in United States dollars, unless otherwise stated.
-This MD&A should be read in conjunction with the Company's audited consolidated financial statements and the related notes for the years ended December 31, 2020 and 2019.
+This Management's Discussion and Analysis ("MD&A") is current to March 2, 2022 and is management's assessment of the operations and the financial results of CGX Energy Inc. ("CGX" or the "Company").
+Financial data contained within this document are reported in United States dollars ("USD"), unless otherwise stated.
+This MD&A should be read in conjunction with the Company's audited consolidated financial statements and the related notes for the years ended December 31, 2021 and 2020.